 Advising all-members of the Tri-Services, whether Regular or Reservist, we assist serving military personnel, veterans and their families in multiple aspects of military law.

-From highly specialist areas such as military pensions, military injury, the forces Help to Buy scheme, employment law and courts martial, through to broader areas of family law, Wills, disputes, house sales and purchases.
+From highly specialist areas such as military pensions, military injury, the forces Help to Buy scheme, and employment law, through to broader areas of family law, Wills, disputes, house sales and purchases.

 We even involve our commercial team to work with veterans who are setting up new businesses.